man reading news stories

 Where will I be traveling?

-Some programs are focused on North America while others are global in scope.
+Some programs are focused on North America, while others are global in scope.
 Not all U.S. programs offer national coverage, and coverage to Mexico, the Caribbean, and Canada also varies.

 How many people will I normally be traveling with?

-How many long are my typical trips?
+How long are my typical trips?

-You’ll want to make sure you are looking at programs where the planes can fly you nonstop where possible.
+You’ll want to make sure you are looking at programs where the planes can fly you nonstop, where possible.
 Some programs have long-flight discounts.

 While most jet card programs allow pets, there may be additional fees and some programs have age restrictions for minors traveling alone.